adamforprovo/campaign-website/src/content/issues.md

 * Invest in affordable traffic-calming measures like painted crosswalks, curb extensions, and bollards.
 * Draw on successful, proven street safety improvements from other cities.

-## Parks, trails, and outdoor spaces
+## Parks, Trails, and Outdoor Spaces

 ### Access to the outdoors is essential to Provo’s quality of life.